Caviness, Texas

 Caviness is an unincorporated community in Lamar County, Texas, United States.
+In the 1990s, the population of the community was 80 and a town hall was built.
 In 2009, the population of the community was 90.
 On November 4, 2022, Caviness was devastated by a violent EF4 tornado with winds reaching 170 mph.
 Numerous structures were completely destroyed, and some were completely swept away.